 How much can I borrow?

-Can accountants borrow higher home loans than those with other professions?
+Can accountants and employees in the finance industry borrow higher home loans than those with other professions?
 The good news is that if you qualify for an accountant loan, you’re eligible to borrow up to 90% of the property value.

 Most lenders assess your eligibility criteria based on LVR (loan to value ratio).
 During the application process, the borrower will need to state the size of their home deposit.
 Typically, a deposit of less than 20% of the property value results in paying additional LMI (we’ll come to that later).

-However, you can borrow as much as 90% for your home or investment property as an accountant.
+However, your borrowing capacity can be as much as 90% for your home or investment property as an accountant.
 Sydney house prices are currently nearing 2 million dollars.
 In terms of money, as an accountant, you could borrow up to $1,800,000 without repercussions.

 Moreover, you could borrow between 100-105% of the property value with a guarantor home loan.